Weeknight Tofu Stir Fry

 - Use extra-firm tofu if you like your tofu crispy.
-You can also use firm tofu in this recipe if you prefer a slightly softer texture.
+You can also use firm tofu or medium tofu in this recipe if you prefer a softer texture.

 - Don’t peek when browning the tofu!
 If you try and lift the cubes they may stick to the bottom of the pan if they’re not done yet.
 Don’t interrupt this process.

 - You can adapt this recipe and add any of your favourite veggies to it.

 Store leftovers of this tofu stir fry in the fridge for up to 2 days.
 You can reheat the tofu in a pan or in the microwave, though it’s best reheated in a pan with a touch of oil to help the tofu get crispy again.

 - Thai Green Curry Tofu

 - Kung Pao Tofu